cloudnative-pg/cloudnative-pg/docs/src/operator_capability_levels.md

 apply`, to be used in a traditional Kubernetes installation in public and private cloud environments.
-Additionally, it can be deployed through the Operator Lifecycle Manager (OLM) from OperatorHub.io and the OpenShift Container Platform by RedHat.
+Additionally, it can be deployed through the Operator Lifecycle Manager (OLM) from OperatorHub.io and the OpenShift Container Platform by Red Hat.
 A Helm Chart for the operator is also available.

 ### Convention over configuration